 The Fund's total property investment return for 2020/2021 was 1.7%, below the benchmark of 2.7%.
+Benchmark data supplied by Portfolio Evaluation Ltd, the Fund's performance measurer.

 Property sectors in the UK produced mixed returns with the industrial sector, offices and other property producing positive returns, offset by negative returns for retail and other property.
 The industrial sector provided the highest returns at 3.4%.
 At 31 March 2020, the Fund had a 27.6% weighting in the industrial sector.